1978 Villupuram atrocity

-The 1978 Villupuram atrocity was an incident of caste based violence which happened on July 1978 in Villupuram, Tamil Nadu.
+The 1978 Villupuram atrocity was an incident of caste based violence which happened in July 1978 in Villupuram, Tamil Nadu.
 The violence resulted in 12 Dalits being killed and more than 100 Dalit houses burned down in Periyaparaichery, a Dalit settlement.
 The violence was caused when a group of Dalits allegedly attacked a dominant caste man after he allegedly molested a Dalit women.
 Later, dominant caste people attacked the settlement with rocket fireworks and indulged in arsoning and assault.
 The Dalits also retaliated by setting fire to several dominant caste houses.

 Thirty four caste Hindus were arrested, 3 were sentenced to death penalty and 27 others were sentenced to life imprisonment.

 Background

 Periyaparaichery is located in the Villupuram's city centre.
 The majority of the Dalits in this hamlet work in the vegetable market as porters and labourers.
 The businesses in the market are run by Hindus from the Vanniyar, Mudaliar and Nadar castes, as well as Muslims.
 Periyaparaichery is a slum with eight-hundred mud houses and thatch houses with a population of 3,000 people, nearly all of them belonging to Scheduled Caste.
 Most in the colony were wage workers and a significant had regular jobs.
 As per the 1971 Census, Periyaparaichery was home to approximately half of Villupuram's Dalit population.
 Untouchability and segregation was practiced and Dalits were often referred to with derogatory caste names.

 The top Government officials, the revenue divisional officer and the deputy superintendent of police in Viluppuram are all Dalits.